Croatian diaspora: Colombia

-The Croatian community is present in most major Colombian cities, including Bogota, Cali and Barranquilla.
+The Croatian community is present in most major Colombian cities, including Bogotá, Cali and Barranquilla.
 There are approximately 5,800 Colombians of Croatian ethnic origin as reported.

 Venezuela

 Croatian immigration to Venezuela dates back to the late nineteenth century, and was characterized by the individual arrival of merchant seamen.
 Until World War I, only a few Croats settled in Venezuela, nevertheless it was in the period of World War II when the Croatian families that escaped from the government of Tito began to settle in the country.
 Most of these immigrants came from present-day Croatian territory, particularly from the coastal and inland areas of Dalmatia.
 Others came from Bosnia and Herzegovina.

 The majority of the members of the Croatian community settled in Caracas and Valencia and, to a lesser extent, in other cities of the interior: Maracay, Maracaibo, Mérida and in localities of the Yaracuy state, where some joined the work in the sugar industry.
 Also, several forest technicians arrived that later contributed to the establishment of the School of Forestry Engineering at the University of the Andes.
 A large percentage of the Croatians were artisans, who later became small entrepreneurs, and many were professionals, especially engineers and technicians, who had outstanding performance in Venezuela.